Who is Sara Dyson?

 Sara Dyson was born and raised in Dallas, Texas among horses and cowboys.
 Not really, she is a city mouse through and through, but there was an abundance of barbecue, big belt buckles, and thick southern drawls.

 She earned a Bachelor of Arts degree in photojournalism and political science from the University of North Texas in 2004.
-After realizing she did not want to do that as a career (at the time), Sara moved to New York City and obtained a diploma in Pastry Arts from the French Culinary Institute in 2007.
+Shortly after, Sara moved to New York City and obtained a diploma in Pastry Arts from the French Culinary Institute in 2007.

 After graduation, she continued to work in user experience while also working her way up to the role of pastry chef because sleeping was not a priority in her 20s.
 Her desserts have been featured in the New York Times, Dutch paper Het Parool, and Wallpaper Magazine.
 Plus, Brooke Shields loved her salted caramel hot chocolate and Vincent D’Onofrio ordered a dozen of her caramelized pear muffins every morning.